 - Get a screen-recording software.
 I use Loom for this.

 - Record your screen of you doing a process or task.
-Explaining what you’re doing and why as you go through the various steps of whatever you’re doing.
+Explain what you’re doing and why as you go through the various steps of whatever you’re doing.

 - Upload it to Wistia, Youtube or a Dropbox folder.
-Alternatively, you can put in dropbox (however by being on video sites it can be streamed from anywhere in the world and not need to be downloaded.)
+Alternatively, you can put it in Dropbox (however by being on video sites it can be streamed from anywhere in the world and not need to be downloaded.)

 - Have your virtual assistant/ person taking over the task watch the video and then write out instructions on how to do it.
 Essentially creating an instruction manual for you based on the video.

 - Depending on the complexity of the task you can either sit down with this person / get on a Skype call and watch them go through the task, watching their screen as you go, or have them do it on their own time and record the screen for you to watch later.
 This way you can ensure they’re doing it right and correct any issues.

 - Finalize instructions based on feedback and add to a Standard Operating Procedures document.
 Use Google Docs or Process St.